ridercz/Altairis.Services.DateProvider/README.md

 # Altairis.Services.DateProvider

 This is solution for working with "current" date and time when `DateTime.Now` won't just fit.
 It defines the `IDateProvider` interface and several implementations.
+It targets `netstandard2.0`, so it works with .NET Core as well as with .NET Framework.

 ## Usage